 Boil all of the ingredients until soft.
 Puree to a paste.
 Mix with shredded pork and bake covered for 25 minutes at 350 degrees.
 Uncover and bake for another 10-15 minutes.

-I made this pulled pork before we started this blog, so I’m sorry I don’t have other pictures.
+I made this pulled pork before we planned this blog, so I’m sorry I don’t have other pictures.
 But that reminds me: you don’t have to buy some big R2-D2 looking smoker vessel.
 I used a little charcoal grill that’s falling apart in my back yard.
 The handles are falling off, literally.
 But it works.
 All you really need are basically wood chips, the pork, and a functioning lid to turn a piece of crap into a smoker.

 Place coals on one side of a grill or in the bottom of your smoker.
 Important: just light one side of the coals and let the flame creep.
 Too much heat from lighting and all that coal will ruin your pork.
 Place apple and hickory wood chips (that have been soaked in water) on your coals.
 Place pork fat side up on the opposite side of the coals and chips.
 Smoke at 225 to 250 degrees for 4 to 6 hours.
 When finished, take off the grill and shred in a bowl.
 If there is too much fat on the cap, you can scrape some off with your tongs.